Wingkelinks/hide_and_chic_MSP4/README.md

 > # **PROJECT OVERVIEW/STRATEGY**

+Hide & Chic - Serving Your Leather Obsession

+Hide & Chic is an online store solely dedicated to fine leather products.
+Not only does it focus on a niche market, it is also dedicated to providing customers with unique and hard-to-find, quality leather treasures.
+It offers a carefully curated selection of the finest leather goods - all in one place.

 ## USER EXPERIENCE (UX)

-MySwim is my fourth milestone project as a Code Institute student working towards a Diploma in Full Stack Software Development.
-It forms part of the Full Stack Frameworks module where the main aim is to "build a full-stack site ....."
+Hide & Chic is my fourth milestone project as a Code Institute student working towards a Diploma in Full Stack Software Development.
+It forms part of the Full Stack Frameworks module.

-As a user/shopper this site will...
+The project purpose is outlined as follows:

+"... build a full-stack site based around business logic used to control a centrally-owned dataset."
+"... set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service."

 <div align="right"><a style="text-align:right" href="#top">Back to index	:point_up_2:</a></div>